 4. Treatment of Gastrointestinal Diseases

-The leaves, stems and bark of the African oil bean seed can be decocted and used for treating gastrointestinal diseases such as diarrhea.
+The leaves, stems and bark of the African oil bean seed can be decocted and used for treating gastrointestinal diseases such as diarrhoea.

 5. Commercial Purposes